eaasna/low-memory-prefilter/README.md

 6. optional: build and run the tests: `make test`
 7. optional: build the api documentation: `make doc`
 8. execute the app which is located at build/bin/: `./hashmap`

-Building the hashmap is done single-threaded.
-Querying the reads in the hashmap can be done multi-threaded.